-Think of keywords as a short summary of a web page.
+Think of keywords as a summary of a web page.

-To determine the most relevant keywords for your organization’s site, create a list of topics, products, or services related to your organization, and put them in a spreadsheet.
+To determine the most relevant keywords for your organization’s site, list topics, products, or services related to your organization, and put them in a spreadsheet.

-Next, enter some of the words and phrases in a search engine.
-See what pops up.
+Next, enter some of the words and phrases in a search engine and see what pops up.
 If you’re on the right track, relevant sites will appear in the results.
 Pay attention to the headlines to get an idea of what works.

 Then, research other sites for relevant keywords.
-It may be a competitive organization or a site that has an audience overlap with your prospective members.
-There are dozens, if not hundreds of online tools to help accomplish this.
-Google’s keyword tool is free and allows you to search for specific keywords and then enter a competitor’s URL to get ideas.
+It may be a competitive organization or a site with an audience overlapping with your prospective members.
+There are dozens, if not hundreds, of online tools to help accomplish this.
+Google’s keyword tool is free and allows you to search for specific keywords and enter a competitor’s URL to get ideas.

 You’ll likely encounter high-demand keywords, which are expensive and difficult to get results with.
 So, try to avoid popular, competitive phrases.